 - A. In General.
 A Part 17 or 18 lease may authorize the use of the leased property for any lawful purpose, subject to the required determinations set forth above and the limitation described in section VI.B., below.
 A Part 17 or 18 lease may also limit the use of the leased property to specific uses. - B. Concession Activities.
 A Part 17 or 18 lease may not authorize the lessee to engage in activities that are subject to authorization through a concession contract, commercial use authorization or similar instrument.
 Proposed lease activities are subject to authorization under a concession contract if NPS determines in accordance with 36 CFR Part 51 and park area planning documents and related guidelines and policies that the proposed activities meet applicable requirements for issuance of a concession contract.
-Proposed activities are subject to authorization under a concession contract.
-Proposed activities are subject to authorize for issuance of a concession contract.
 Proposed activities are subject to authorization under a commercial use authorization or similar instrument if NPS determines in accordance with park area planning documents and related guidelines and policies that the proposed activities meet applicable requirements for issuance of a commercial use authorization or similar instrument.